Limits of Reliable Communication with Low Probability of Detection on AWGN Channels: Prerequisites

 \subsection{Hypothesis Testing}

 Willie expects vector $\mathbf{y}_w$ of $n$ channel readings to be consistent with his channel noise model.
-He performs a statistical hypothesis test on this vector, with the null hypothesis $H_0$ being that Alice is not covertly communicating.
+He performs a statistical hypothesis test on this vector, with the null hypothesis $H_0$ being that Alice is not communicating.
 In this case each sample is i.i.d.~$y^{(w)}_i\sim \mathcal{N}(0,\sigma_w^2)$.
 The alternate hypothesis $H_1$ is that Alice is transmitting, which corresponds to samples $y^{(w)}_i$ coming from a different distribution.
 Willie can tolerate some false positives, or cases when his statistical test incorrectly accuses Alice.
 This rejection of $H_0$ when it is true is known as the type I error (or false alarm), and, following the standard nomenclature, we denote its probability by $\alpha$ \cite{lehmann05stathyp}.
-Willie's test may also miss Alice's covert transmissions.
+Willie's test may also miss Alice's transmissions.
 Acceptance of $H_0$ when it is false is known as the type II error (or missed detection), and we denote its probability by $\beta$.
-The lower bound on the sum $\alpha+\beta$ characterizes the necessary trade-off between the false alarms and the missed detections in the design of a hypothesis test.
+We assume that Willie uses classical hypothesis testing with equal prior probabilities of each hypothesis being true (and discuss the generalization to unequal prior probabilities in Section \ref{sec:bayes}).
+Then, the lower bound on the sum $\alpha+\beta$ characterizes the necessary trade-off between the false alarms and the missed detections in the design of a hypothesis test.